 A well to do venue in the horse racing Cambridgeshire town.
 Best enjoyed on a summers evening, this parkland layout contains some nice variety and angles.
 Has a quirky feature of several holes requiring a tee shot from an elevated tee across the gallops – careful of the horses, they are extremely valuable.

 Travel along the promenade and just before you run out of land at this 1960’s style seaside town, you will find the golf course.

 With a lunar type landscape, this is an otherworldly golf experience.
 Best played firm and fast and with the beach coming into play around the turn, this is a bleak type of fun.

 Often overlooked by golfers who flock to the honeypot locations of Cromer, Sheringham, Brancaster & Hunstanton further West along the Norfolk coast, the century old 9-holer on the remote corner of the county at Mundesley is a path less trodden by visiting golfers.

 This is a shame because it is a quirky gem, most famous as the site where Harry Vardon made his only hole-in-one.
 Near to the coast but without any sea views, the ability to play the ground game and use the contours on the firm turf is crucial to a good score.

 Compact and full of options off the tee, this is an addictive, strategic course which should comfortable be covered in 90 minutes for a quick 9.

 Painswick Golf Club (Gloucestershire)

 Remarkable golf course set high on a ridge in Gloucestershire with stunning views across the Cotswolds.
 This course is summed up by its 5th hole, which is only 100 yards long but plays blindly over a huge former hill fort rampart with the green only 12 yards beyond.
-Totally bonkers but wonderfully natural.
+Totally bonkers but wonderfully different.